Secret royal inspector: Position description

-Generally, young officials (usually in their thirties) of low or middle rank were appointed as secret royal inspectors because they had to travel long distance for an extended period of time.
-Young officials were also more likely to have strong sense of justice and less likely to have personal connection with local officials.
-Even though secret royal inspector was a temporary position (and young men of lower rank were appointed to it), its authority was equivalent to a governor (highest-ranking local official) and he had the power to dismiss local officials including governor in the name of the king.
+Generally, young officials (usually in their thirties) of low or middle rank were appointed as secret royal inspectors because they had to travel long distances for an extended period of time.
+Young officials were also more likely to have a strong sense of justice and less likely to have personal connections with local officials.
+Even though the secret royal inspector was a temporary position (and young men of lower rank were appointed to it), its authority was equivalent to a governor (highest-ranking local official) and he had the power to dismiss local officials including governor in the name of the king.

-For their secret mission, they received a letter of appointment (bongseo, 봉서), a description of their destination and mission (samok, 사목), and "horse requisition tablet" called mapae(마패), which they used to requisite horses and men from a local station run by the central government.
-To ensure secrecy of the mission, a secret royal inspector could open bongseo only after leaving the capital.
+For their secret mission, they received a letter of appointment (pongsŏ, 封書, 봉서), a description of their destination and mission (samok, 事目, 사목), and a "horse requisition tablet" called map'ae(馬牌, 마패), which they used to requisition horses and men from a local station run by the central government.
+To ensure the secrecy of the mission, a secret royal inspector could open the pongsŏ only after leaving the capital.
 When they arrived at the assigned district, they surveyed the area in disguise.
-After the secret surveillance was completed, they revealed themselves by presenting mapae or bongseo and inspected the magistrate's office and records.
-If they found cases that were unjustly judged, they presided in retrial to redress wrongs.
+After the secret surveillance was completed, they revealed themselves by presenting map'ae or pongsŏ and inspected the magistrate's office and records (Ch'uldu, 出頭, 출두).
+If they found cases that were unjustly judged, they presided over a retrial (Ŏsa-Chegim, 御史題音, 어사제김) to redress wrongs.
+In the event of a severe dereliction of administrative duty by a magistrate, a secret inspector was authorized to seal the public assets surrounding the administrative offices (Ponggo, 封庫, 봉고) and suspend the magistrate's administrative privileges.
 After the completion of their mission, inspectors returned to the capital and presented a report to the king – detailing wrongs committed by former and active local officials, reporting on the mood of the populace, and recommending hidden talents for appointment and virtuous villagers for award.

 The title is mentioned for the first time in 1555 during Myeongjong's reign, but it already existed as early as 1509 during Jungjong's reign.
 The activities of secret royal inspectors became more frequent and prevalent during late Joseon period.
-The last secret royal inspector was Yi Myeon-sang, who served in Jeolla province in 1892.
+The last secret royal inspector was Yi Myŏnsang, who served in Jeolla province in 1892.